MichaelDono/cardiac-support-group/src/pages/index.md

 importantInfo:
     heading: Coronavirus (COVID-19)
     body: |
-        Our exercise classes and other activities are still on hold following government guidelines.
-Our funding is secure, and we will reinstate them once we are confident that the appropriate measures have been implemented to ensure your health and wellbeing.

-        Once again, despite some charities closing due to financial pressures, the group is not in that position and The Trustees look forward to seeing you all again in the future.
+        We are now able to resume our exercise classes.
+These will be held observing Covid-19 Health and Safety restrictions.

+        If you are an existing member, you should have recently received a letter or email telling you of the new restrictions and a contact number to book your session.

+        If you wish to join and come along to one of our sessions the details, including times, are on the Exercise Classes page.
-        We will contact our members in due course – should you wish to contact us please contact Barry on 0191 5656892 or Jim on 0191 5226750.
+        For more information please contact Barry on 0191 5656892 or Jim on 0191 5226750.

         Thank you and stay safe.
     footer: